orangesmoothie23/ops-reading-notes/reading2.md

     ## Think about others with a background similar to yours.
 How would you explain to them the key parts of a computer, in a way they’d best connect with?
         I would tell them computers have input devices that send data to a processor that processes data but has to be cooled because of the amount of data it processes.
 Then it displays the information back to you on a monitor screen from a GPU.
 I would also tell them that computers have hard drives/SSDs that store data long term.
 All possible by being connected to a motherboard that allows all of the components to communicate with each other.

+## Things I want to know more about
+    I would like to know if a fan or water cooler is better on a cpu Would ram above 32 gigs actually make any sort of difference?
+    Does dust buildup hinder performance?